greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/document-control/procedure-for-control-of-records.md

 ---
-title: Procedure for Control of Records
+title: Procedure For Control Of Records
 linkTitle: Procedure for Control of Records
 date: '2025-05-06T02:19:00Z'
 weight: 1